Our Services

 We transform high maintenance grass lawns into Low Maintenance Native Perennial Meadows, potentially for free..

-A program with the Department of Conservation and Natural Resources (D.C.N.R) of Pennsylvania offering land stewards with at least ¼ acre or more of lawn to a free conversion into a Native Perennial Meadow and or Upland Forest/Food forest, if the yard meets all qualifications.
-Ecotopian Earthcare is an approved contractor for the PA DCNR.
+A program with the Department of Conservation and Natural Resources (D.C.N.R) of Pennsylvania offering land stewards with at least 1/2 acre or more of lawn to a free conversion into a Native Perennial Meadow and or Upland Forest, if the yard meets all qualifications.
+Ecotopian EarthCare is an approved contractor with the state of Pennsylvania.
+If interested please click the Registration Form button below and be sure to add in Ecotopian EarthCare as a referral.
+Call us if you have any questions.

 Why have your lawn converted into a Native perennial Meadow?